techenthu23/Notes/Methodologies_Practices/DevOps.md

 ## 3. Continuous Testing

+Continuous testing is the execution of automated tests that are triggered by another process and provide immediate feedback on risks.

 This phase, where the developed software is continuously testing for bugs.
 For constant testing, automation testing tools such as **TestNG, JUnit, Selenium**, etc are used.
 These tools allow QAs to test multiple code-bases thoroughly in parallel to ensure that there is no flaw in the functionality.
 In this phase, Docker Containers can be used for simulating the test environment.

 **Selenium** does the automation testing, and **TestNG** generates the reports.
 This entire testing phase can automate with the help of a Continuous Integration tool called Jenkins.